kubevirt/containerized-data-importer/README.md

 will consume values stored in the secret as environmental variables and stream data from the endpoint to the Golden PV.
 On completions (whether success or failure) the pod will exit.

-# Getting Started
+## Getting Started For Developers

 ### Download source:

-`# in github fork yard-turkey/vm-image-import to your personal repo`, then:
+`# in github fork kubevirt/containerized-data-importer to your personal repo`, then:
 ```
 cd $GOPATH/src/
 mkdir -p github.com/yard-turkey/